Google 4.6 ★★★★★

 2

-Disney's $500 Administration Fee Buyer pays
+Disney's $500 Club Activation Fee (CAF) Buyer pays

 Disney charges $500 to add the new owner to the DVC membership system, activate their account, and link their reservations access.
 The buyer is the one being added to the system.
 Disney charges the new owner.
 This fee goes directly to Disney and isn't adjustable by us or the title company.